 Entry Requirements

-We have flexible entry criteria for our Microcredential CPD Modules that does not require you to have any prior academic qualifications or work experience.
-Any specific entry requirements are outlined in the 'Entry Requirements' section on the relevant Microcredential CPD Module information pages on our website.
+We have flexible entry requirements that look at both academic and work-based experience.
+The specific entry requirements for each individual programme are outlined in the 'Entry requirements' section on the relevant programme information page on our website.